Lowville & Beaver River Railroad

-The Lowville & Beaver River Railroad (L&BR) is a disused railroad from the Mohawk, Adirondack & Northern Railroad (MA&NR) at Lowville to Croghan, New York.
+The Lowville & Beaver River Railroad is a disused railroad between Lowville and Croghan, New York.

 Railroads soon outcompeted canals but the topography in Lewis County was unforgiving.
-A line, the Utica & Black River Railroad (U&BR) was eventually built from Utica to Ogdensburg, opening in stages: from Utica to Boonville in 1855, to Lyons Falls in 1867, to Lowville in 1868 to Cartage in 1871, to Sackets Harbor in 1874 and Ogdensburg in 1878.
+The Utica & Black River Railroad was eventually built between Utica and Ogdensburg between 1855 and 1878.
 5 An 11-mile branch line from Lowville through Beaver Falls to Croghan was planned in late 1880 but it was not until 1903 that J.P.
-Lewis backed the short line to serve his mills at Beaver Falls.
+Lewis backed the short line to serve his mills in Beaver Falls.
+Construction of the Lowville & Beaver River Railroad (L&BR) began in mid-1904 and opened with an excursion train on January 13, 1906.
+1

 The J.P.
-Lewis Company paper mill began in 1836 when Jacob and Rudolf Rohr acquired land adjoining the falls on both banks of the river and built a sawmill.
-5 Lewis, LeFevre and Charles Nuffer later constructed a pulp mill next to the sawmill.
+Lewis Company paper mill was founded in Beaver Falls in 1836 after Jacob and Rudolf Rohr acquired land to build a sawmill.
+5 A pulp mill was constructed soon after by Lewis, FeFevre, and Charles Nuffer.
 J.P.
-Lewis gained sole control of the pulp mill in 1883 and built another using an improved pulp grinding process in 1887.
-5
+Lewis gained sole control of the pulp mill in 1883 and rebuilt it in 1887.

-A $450,000 state grant was awarded in 2010 towards the trail.
-3 The county planned to use the funding to purchase the L&BR for $425,000 and the Lowville Industrial Track for $1 from Genesee Valley Transportation.
+A $450,000 state grant was awarded in 2010 towards the trail’s development, and the county planned to use the funding to purchase the L&BR for $425,000 and the Lowville Industrial Track for $1.
+3 But the county abandoned the rail-to-trail and tourist railroad proposal in May 2012, forfeiting the grant.